Lokesh-01/DSA-Questions/README.md

 # DSA-Questions
 DSA Assignments from online course on coursera from university of San Diego,California.
-Programming language used for assignment completion:- JAVA
+Programming language used for assignment completion:- JAVA Todo :- All questions with python as well.